MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 3. In the console tree, right-click **Active Directory Domains and Trusts**, and then click **Raise Forest Functional Level**.

-4. If the current functional level shown is **Windows Server 2016** or **Windows Server 2019**, then you don't need to raise the functional level, but may need to make further AD or MIM changes.
-Close Active Directory Domains and Trusts and continue at the next step.
+4. If the current functional level shown is **Windows Server 2016** or a later functional level, then you don't need to raise the functional level of the forest, but may need to make further AD or MIM changes.

-5. In **Select an available forest functional level**, select the value **Windows Server 2016** , and then click **Raise**.
+5. If the functional level is earlier than **Windows Server 2016**, in **Select an available forest functional level**, select the value **Windows Server 2016** , and then click **Raise**.

 For more information on raising the functional level, or if an error occurs, see [how to raise Active Directory domain and forest functional levels](/troubleshoot/windows-server/identity/raise-active-directory-domain-forest-functional-levels).

+6. In the console tree, select the domain, and then click **Raise Domain Functional Level**.

+7. If the current functional level shown is earlier than **Windows Server 2016**, in **Select an available forest functional level**, select the value **Windows Server 2016** , and then click **Raise**.

-6. Close Active Directory Domains and Trusts.
+7. Close Active Directory Domains and Trusts.

 ## Step 4 - Update the PRIV domain configuration